1 9 7 4 (USA)

 22 x 60 minute episodes

-Invented in a 1929 novel called The Roman Hat Mystery (by Frederic Dannay and Manfred Bennington), the character of Ellery Queen was first brought to the small screen by Richard Hart in the 1950s series, The Adventures Of Ellery Queen.
+Invented in a 1929 novel called The Roman Hat Mystery (by Frederic Dannay and Manfred Bennington), the character of gentleman detective and writer Ellery Queen was first brought to the small screen by Richard Hart in the 1950s series, The Adventures Of Ellery Queen.

 When Hart died of a heart attack the title role passed to Lee Bowman, then to George Nader and eventually to Lee Phillips.

-After 15 years the character was revived by the American NBC network, with the part of Queen was played by Jim Hutton, who was later cast in the abortive US version of Butterflies.
+After 15 years the character was revived by the American NBC network, with the part of Queen now played by Jim Hutton.

 Two years after handing in his badge as Queen Snr, Wayne resurfaced as Willard ‘Digger’ Barnes in Dallas.